hechoendrupal/drupal-console-book/how-to-download/using-the-installer.md

 # Using the Installer

-Installing Console locally is a matter of just running the installer in your project directory:
+Install the Console locally by running the installer in your project directory:

 ```
 $ curl -LSs http://drupalconsole.com/installer | php